KernCore91/-SC-Insurgency-Weapons-Project/README.md

 Usage of this pack without more than 2 GB RAM, outside of servers, is likely to crash you.

+The RGO Grenade has an internal impact timer of 1.5 seconds, which means that if it has impacted on any surface during that time, it will not explode.

 ## Credits

 You are authorized to use any assets in this pack as you see fit, as long as you credit us and whoever contributed to the making of this pack.